Lean ground turkey, fresh vegetables, and whole grain pasta come together quickly for this nutritious weeknight dinner your entire family will love.

 - One 26-ounce jar pasta sauce

-- 12 ounces whole wheat blend spaghetti
+- 12 ounces whole wheat or whole wheat blend spaghetti

 - Preheat the oven to 400°F. Lightly oil or coat a large rimmed baking sheet with nonstick cooking spray and set aside.